Marcus Aurelius, Emperor and philosopher

-- writing in a foreign language makes the task challenging and
+- writing in a foreign language makes things harder

-- we have this fatal attraction for digressions, for the free wanderings of the mind and all its unrestrained associations, ie for chaos (something Magister definitely wouldn’t condone.)
+- we have this fatal attraction for digressions and all their unrestrained associations, ie for chaos (something Magister definitely wouldn’t condone.)

 We like both sides of the moon – the dark indistinct and the crystal-clear.
-We appreciate discipline, clear argumentations, polished sentences, but we also dig lush jungles of words – in literature & thought we having impressive examples of both.
+We appreciate discipline, clear argumentation, polished sentences, and we also dig lush jungles of words.
+Examples of both attitudes in art are:

-- We get nourishment and peace from the perfect equilibrium of Western Classical Music: Mozart, Boccherini, Clementi, Haydn and young Beethoven.
-Or Italian Opera: Verdi, Bellini, Donizetti etc. wrongly called romantic, since Italian Opera is classical in its nature (and even Puccini is like that.)
+- The perfect equilibrium of Western Classical Music: Mozart, Boccherini, Clementi, Haydn and young Beethoven.
+Or of Italian Opera: Verdi, Bellini, Donizetti etc. wrongly called romantic, since Italian Opera is classical in its nature (and even Puccini is.)
 Interesting how Italians never totally absorbed Romanticism, their classical heritage and almost inborn sense of taste (and grace) being too tenacious (read here.)

 Thus said, will our so-called philosophy be muddled?
-Will readers think we are crazy?
-We really have no idea, dear readers.
-We really have no idea at all.
+Will readers think MoR is crazy?
+I really got no idea, I really got no idea at all.

 Note.
-We just gave you an example of digression + bizarre association.
-The concepts of writing and thinking were linked with music, two totally different spheres of the human experience, but the connection appears evident to me.
+We just gave above an example of digression + bizarre association.
+The concepts of writing and thinking were linked with music, two totally different planes of the human experience, although the connection appears evident to me.

-We do this a lot.
-We associate a lot, but we understand it can confuse the reader.
-See an example of these free associations in the post Relax & Creativity.
+We like mental associations though we understand they may confuse readers.
+See an example in the post Relax & Creativity.

 Weakness or Strength?

-My friend the Jurist told me yesterday: “Why the hell are you worried about this roving of the mind?
-This is only a blog, it can be crazy.”
+“Why the heck are you worried about this roving of the mind?
+It’s just a blog, go ahead and be crazy.”

-True, but the thing is I am a bit ambitious (to a certain extent, or I will fail).
+True, but the thing is I am a bit ambitious (only a bit, or I will fail).
 I am actually attempting a research.
-A research from a man-in-the-street-of-Rome point of view, though nonetheless a research.
-Thence this roving tendency could turn into a weakness (or a strength?)
+A research from a man-in-the-street-of-Rome point of view, though a research nonetheless.
+Thence this roving tendency could turn into a weakness (or into a strength?)